Non-loose torus knots: Tight contact structures on torus knot complements

 \begin{proof} To prove $\xi_k'$ is universally tight, we recall the proof of \cite[Lemma~3.3]{EtnyreLaFountainTosun12}.
-This lemma is about positive torus knots, but the same argument works for negative torus knots.
-First, $C$ has a $|pq|$-fold cover $\widetilde C$ unwrapping the meridian $|pq|$-times which is diffeomorphic to $S^1\times \Sigma$ where $\Sigma$ is a Seifert surface for the $(p,q)$--torus knot.
-Using the similar argument in \cite[Lemma~3.3]{EtnyreLaFountainTosun12}, one can show that the pullback contact structure $\widetilde{\xi}_k$ on $\widetilde{C}$ can be isotoped so that the $S^1$--fibers are all Legendrian with the twisting number $(pq(k + 1) + p - q)$ (relative to the framing on the fibers coming from the product structure $S^1\times \Sigma$).

-Now one can show that any Legendrian knot in $(\widetilde{C},\widetilde{\xi}_k)$ which is smoothly isotopic to a $S^1$--fiber of $S^1\times \Sigma$ must have the twisting number less than or equal to $(pq(k + 1) + p - q)$.
-This of course implies that the contact structure on $\widetilde C$ is tight (recall if a contact structure is overtwisted, there is no upper bound on the twisting number of any smooth knot type).
-Any further finite cover of $\widetilde C$ will be diffeomorphic to $S^1\times \Sigma'$ for some surface $\Sigma'$ and the $S^1$--fibers can all be made to be Legendrian with some fixed twisting number.
+We continue our discussion of the $pq$-cover of $(C,\xi_k')$ from just before the start of Case~2.
+The bound on the twisting of any fiber of $(\widetilde{C}, \widetilde{\xi'_k})$ implies that the contact structure on $\widetilde C$ is tight (recall if a contact structure is overtwisted, there is no upper bound on the twisting number of any smooth knot type).
+Any further finite cover of $\widetilde C$ will be diffeomorphic to $S^1\times \Sigma'$ for some surface $\Sigma'$ and the $S^1$-fibers can all be made to be Legendrian with some fixed twisting number.
 Thus we see that they will also have to be tight.
 Since any finite cover of $(\widetilde{C},\widetilde{\xi}_k)$ is tight, we see that $(C,\xi_k')$ must be universally tight.